EricomSoftwareLtd/Shield/Shield-Service-Changelog.md

 - Fixed: Opening PDF from gmail shows incomplete document
 - Fixed: Screens not rendering well in Relativity app
 - Fixed: Smart-read only needs to support MFA (PIN entry)

-## [Dev:776.1] - 2021-07-04 => Dev

-- SHIELD-9953 - Macys does not work on white

-## [Dev:776] - 2021-06-29 => Dev

-- SHIELD-9702 - Add User Location on Google URLs (re-enabled)
-- SHIELD-9915 - Cant import a policy with access Allow, No SSL Bump
-- SHIELD-9871 - Cant open gmail.com when Override Geolocation enabled
--

 ## [Rel-21.06.776] - 2021-06-29